 - From the top of the iliac crest to the greater trochanter of the femur is a very small space.
 The TFL muscle is not on the side… it’s on that front corner.

 So how to reach the front corner to release the TFL?

 - Now start by lying on the roller on your side.
 Then, you’re going to take your bent knee and drop it until it touches the floor.
 Right there! you’re lined up perfectly on the muscle

-It’s very likely for it to be extremely tight.
+It’s very likely the muscle is extremely tight.
 So just breathe deeply, and rest there for about 20-30 seconds.
 Look for any tender spots (up and down) to release.